mean-expert-official/loopback-component-pubsub/README.md

         client.on('[POST]/api/rooms', function (room) {
            console.info('Room ', room);
         });
-        // subscribe to new messages in the room with Id 1 client.on('[POST]/api/rooms/1/messages', function (message) {
+        // subscribe for new messages in the room with Id 1 client.on('[POST]/api/rooms/1/messages', function (message) {
            console.info('Message ', message);
         });